itsjwala/OpenPushOver/README.md

 ## Sample Config
 - You need to create the cache directory

-- CheckFrequencySeconds can not be less than 5 seconds and defaults to 5 seconds if set to anything less.
+- CheckSeconds can not be less than 5 seconds and defaults to 5 seconds if set to anything less.

 - Default configuration file is located in the same directory as the exec however can be overridden using the -config flag.